ahmedamr-r/tagaddod-design-system/packages/react/src/components/Pagination/README.md

 # Pagination Component

 The Pagination component allows users to navigate through multiple pages of content.
-It's designed following the Ant Design style while using the Tagaddod Design System tokens.
+It's designed following the Ant Design style while using the Tagaddod Design System tokens and components.

 ## Features